Larsone/CodeReviewWorkshop/README.md

 ## Introduction

-Code Reviews are apart of the Software Lifecycle; this exercise is designed to introduce you to the process.
+Code Reviews are a part of the Software Lifecycle; this exercise is designed to introduce you to the process.
 The code itself is the worst thing I’ve ever written, it has some some nightmare inducing situations, multiple standards and the less said about the comments the better.
 The code can be used as baseline, an instructor can lead a team through the code, allowing them to run the exercise to best match the approach the team wants to enforce.

 ## Suggested Run
 * Introduction (2 mins)